getpelican/pelican/docs/settings.rst

    does not otherwise specify a summary.
 Setting to ``None`` will cause the summary to be a copy of the original content.

+.. data:: SUMMARY_MAX_PARAGRAPHS = None

+   When creating a short summary of an article, this will be the number of paragraphs to use as the summary.
+This only applies if your content does not otherwise specify a summary.
+Setting to ``None`` will cause the summary to use the whole text (up to ``SUMMARY_MAX_LENGTH``) instead of just the first N paragraphs.

 .. data:: SUMMARY_END_SUFFIX = '…'

    When creating a short summary of an article and the result was truncated to